 - How often do they shop here and where else do they go?

-- How much time do they spend shopping with me rather than elsewhere in town?
+- How much time do they spend shopping with my business compared to a competitor?

-- Which shops do they go to, and in which ones do they spend money?
+- Which shops do they go to, and where do they spend money?

 - How much money do they spend on non-food items, on grocery items and on catering?